Legal Advice for Work Visa — 12 results

 Written by attorney Silvia Gwin, 10 months ago.

 The Petitioner Employer must submit evidence of the Beneficiary’s educational credentials, including a copy of the degree.
 What can you do if the Beneficiary has completed his or her... more

-Written by attorney Elizabeth Blandon, over 4 years ago.
+Written by attorney Elizabeth Blandon, almost 5 years ago.